waterfleas/random-utilities/README.md

 # random-utilities
-Small scrips I have created to do a variety of tasks - one day I might even organise them better, but dont count on it
+Small scripts I have created to do a variety of tasks - one day I might even organise them better, but dont count on it